Jakob Grimminger: Nazi Party activity

+Adolf Hitler at the SA parade in Nuremberg, September 1935.
+Franz Pfeffer von Salomon and Hermann Göring stand to the left; SS-Sturmbannführer Jakob Grimminger stands behind the car.

 Grimminger joined the Nazi Party (NSDAP) in 1922 and became a member of the Sturmabteilung (SA).
 He took part in street-fighting in Coburg in 1922 and in the Munich Beer Hall Putsch of 8 November 1923.
 After serving in the Brown House, the general headquarters of the NSDAP, he was selected in 1926 to become a member of the Schutzstaffel (SS).
 Grimminger was promoted during his service in the SA and the SS, finally reaching the rank of SS-Standartenführer (equivalent to colonel).
 As a member of the SS, he was appointed to carry the bloodstained Blutfahne from the Beer Hall Putsch.
 He was decorated with the Golden Party Badge, the Blood Order (no. 714), and the Coburg Badge, three of the most prized decorations of the NSDAP.
 After the fall of the Nazi Germany in mid-1945, the fate of the "Blutfahne", of which Grimminger was the guardian, is unknown.

 Post World War II

 Grimminger survived World War II, and was put on trial by the Allies in 1946 for being a member of the SS and ceremonially carrying the Blutfahne for nineteen years as a part of the propaganda of the Nazi Party.
 For this, he was not sent to prison, but all of his property was confiscated.
-In the later years of his life, he reportedly attempted to enter politics, and served as a Councillor in Munich, though his past prevented him from continuing this career.
 He died in obscurity in Munich on 28 January 1969 at the age of 76.
 His body was buried in Munich's Waldfriedhof, but the grave was subsequently reclaimed, and his body was relocated to an unmarked grave in Herzebrock-Clarholz.